hamsadatta/RosBot/Simulation/README.md

 ### Setting up ROS in a Linux (Ubuntu) PC

 In this project the default version of ROS used is Kinetic.
-To run this project on Melodic version just replace 'kinetic' with 'melodic'.
+To run this project on Melodic version just replace 'kinetic' with 'melodic' in the below commands.

 ROS installation link - http://wiki.ros.org/kinetic/Installation/Ubuntu  (Desktop-Full Install)